-In 2007, 11 Missouri children died of unintentional poisoning; one eight-year-old died of toxic doses of over-the-counter medication.
-The remaining 10 children were teens age 12-17.
-Children ages four and under are at greatest risk of unintentional poisoning, with a death rate 1.5 times higher than that of all children.
-Poisoning of young children is still a common occurrencel; however, deaths have declined dramatically in recent decades.
-The majority of calls to poison centers in the United States concerning exposures of children under the age of six are non-pharmaceuticals (59%).
+In 2008, eight Missouri children died of unintentional poisoning.
+One one-year-old toddler died of acute methadone intoxication.
+Children, ages four and under, are at greater risk of unintentional poisoning, with a death rate 1.5 times higher than that of all children.
+Poisoning of young children is still a common occurrence; however, deaths have declined dramatically in recent decades.
+The majority of calls to poison center in the United States concerning exposures of children under the age of six (59%) are non-pharmaceuticals.
 (McGuigan, 1999)